vividos/RemotePhotoTool/Sourcecode.md

 ## Source code ##

 The application is developed using C++.
-Features from C++11 are used where possible.
-This means that at least Visual Studio 2013 is needed to compile the application.
+Features from C++17 are used where possible.

 The app uses classes from the Boost library where no appropriate class from the Standard C++ Library could be used.
 The application also uses other libraries.
 See the